anuragnandan/dolores/README.md

 channel_list="channel_id1,channel_id2"

-Im running it from cron as of now.
+Im running "findmyphone.sh" from cron as of now at 3PM weekdays.
 You can run it manually

 php youtube-castnow.php